cybersearch2/classy_android/README.md

 # classy_android

-Classy Tools "ClassyFy" Android Sample Application in Maven project suite
+Classy Tools "ClassyFy" Android Sample Application in Gradle project suite

 For information on Classy Android and install instructions, go to our support site at www.cybersearch2.com.au/develop.